MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Get-VMHostPartitionableGpu.md

 ```

 ### -Name
-Specifies the name of the graphic processing unit to be retrieved
+Specifies the name of the graphic processing unit to be retrieved.

 ```yaml
 Type: String